Dr. Linus Wagner: Everything you told me, Mr. Jane, is total fiction, isn't it?

 Red Face to Face

 The Man with Two Names -- Red John's alias is ROY Tagliaferro (read: "cut iron").
 The ROY CUT IRON anagrams are "court irony" and "you r citron."
-How ironic that Jane, the court jester who arrives at the crime scene in his Citroen, a master reader of how others' emotions control them and our need to let go of the past, was a prisoner of his IRON-ic chains to the past.
-Until Jane leaves his OLD LIFE BEHIND, The Mentalist is on the mental list, a prisoner of his own device.
+How ironic that Jane, the court jester who arrives at the crime scene in his Citroen, a master reader of how others' emotions control them and aware of the need to let go of the past, was a prisoner of his IRON-ic chains to the past.
+Until Jane leaves his old life behind, The Mentalist is on the mental list, a PRISONER of his own device.

 Lisbuns: Jane, is that the remote in your pocket or are you just happy to see me?

-"Dragon Star" Logline: Code-cracking prodigy tracks serial killer who returns after seven years to terrorize his hometown.
+"DRAGON STAR Logline: Code-cracking prodigy tracks serial killer who returns after seven years to terrorize his hometown.
 Tagline: You can go Holmes again.
-DRAGON_STAR_-_Final
+The second greatest story ever told DRAGON_STAR_-_Final

 “MIDNIGHT RIDE” Logline:Garage band cruises a small Pennsylvania town on a stormy night that changes the course of rock music.
 Tagline: She loves you and you and you, yeah, yeah, yeah.